mybonk/mybonk-wiki/baby-rabbit-holes.md

 - [websocketd](https://github.com/joewalnes/websocketd): Small command-line tool that will wrap an existing command-line interface program, and allow it to be accessed via a WebSocket.
 WebSocket-capable applications can now be built very easily.
 As long as you can write an executable program that reads STDIN and writes to STDOUT, you can build a WebSocket server.
 No networking libraries necessary.
 - [wscat](https://github.com/websockets/wscat/blob/master/README.md): WebSocket cat.
 - Benchmaring
+  - `time`: The simplest, shell built-in, tool to measure a command execution time.
   - Use the `$ free -m` command to check your Linux memory usage.
   - `lshw`: Small tool to extract detailed information on the hardware configuration of the  machine.
 It can report on memory, firmware version, mainboard configuration, CPU version and speed, cache configuration, bus speed, etc. in various output format. e.x. `$ lshw -short`, `$ lshw -json`...
   - [powertop](https://github.com/fenrus75/powertop/blob/master/README.md): Tool to access various powersaving modes in userspace, kernel and hardware.
 Monitors processes and shows which utilizes the most CPU allowing to identify those with particular high power demands.